A lively and youthful neighborhood with historic roots

 Things to do

-An afternoon spent touring South End’s impressive brewery circuit demands a heaping dose of the famous poutine at The Liberty.
-There’s no judgment if it becomes the main dinner entree, but the cheesy side is unbeatable when paired with one of the joint’s mouthwatering burgers.
-Or perhaps you’re jonesing for a barbecue fix; look no further than Mac’s Speed Shop, known for their savory brisket burnt ends.
+An afternoon spent touring South End’s impressive brewery circuit requires sustenance.
+Seoul Food Meat Company is a local favorite, plating Korean-style wings (or tofu) and playful sides like ramen mac and cheese.
+(Their karaoke rooms also offer unbeatable entertainment.)
+If you're jonesing for a barbecue fix, look no further than Mac’s Speed Shop, known for their savory brisket burnt ends.
 Afterward, toast to good friends over cocktails and hit the dance floor at the Oak Room, where a DJ spins the latest beats, or grab a brew at Hoppin’, a self-serve bar with wine and beer taps.